 1. Diagnose and remove/treat the cause.

-Most laminitis (~90%) is endocrine, but you need to know whether it is EMS or PPID - both cause laminitis by insulin resistance/hyperinsulinaemia, the difference is that EMS can usually be controlled simply by a low sugar/starch diet, exercise when able, possibly Metformin for severe cases, whereas PPID is an ongoing degenerative disease which requires pergolide, usually for life, with similar management to EMS if insulin resistance is involved.
-The diet should be perfect - analysed hay to provide enough energy for ideal bodyweight, with all essential nutrients (protein, minerals, vitamins, essential fatty acids) balanced to it in at least high maintenance quantities, taking account of ratios between minerals.
+Most laminitis (~90%) is endocrinopathic, but you need to know whether it is EMS or PPID - both have laminitis caused by insulin dysregulation, the difference is that EMS can usually be controlled simply by a low sugar/starch diet, weight loss if necessary and exercise when able, whereas PPID is an ongoing degenerative disease that requires pergolide, usually for life, with similar management to EMS if insulin dysregulation is involved.
+The diet should be perfect - analysed hay to provide enough energy for ideal bodyweight, with all essential nutrients (protein, minerals, vitamins, essential fatty acids) balanced to it, taking account of ratios between minerals.

 2. Support and realign the feet.